Tom-Nagy/Tom-Nagy/README.md

 My name is Tom, I am from Bray co Wicklow, a city south of Dublin in Ireland.

-I just graduated full stack software development with Code [Code Institute](https://codeinstitute.net/) and aim to become one of the top software developer :grin:
+I just graduated full stack software development with Code [Code Institute](https://codeinstitute.net/) and aim to become one of the top developer :grin:

 I have always been a problem solver and I believe that it is a skill that is mostly transferable to any job really... but I am also driven by growth, improvement and greatness !!!
 Having a background as a manager in a high level restaurant, I really enjoy challenges.
 I try to execute and produce in the best way possible.
 It feels good when you do *your* best and *the* best in something!
 It's great for you, your team, and the customer!